Passer au contenu

 The wood grain has opened from moisture or drying.
 Lightly sand with 220-grit paper along the grain, remove dust, then oil fully.

-Caused by uneven moisture absorption — one side is drier than the other.
+Caused by uneven moisture absorption.
 Oil all surfaces including the underside and edges, stand upright to dry evenly.

 The board has dried out severely.
 Oil immediately and repeatedly.
-Small surface cracks can heal with conditioning.
-Deep splits through the board usually indicate the board needs replacement.
+Deep splits through the board usually indicate replacement is needed.

-Often caused by leaving the board wet.
 Scrub with coarse salt and lemon, then rinse and dry.
-If mould penetrates deeply, sand the board back to clean wood, sanitise with diluted white vinegar, dry thoroughly, and re-oil.
+If mould penetrates deeply, sand back to clean wood, sanitise, dry, and re-oil.

 Food odours have been absorbed into the wood.
 Use the coarse salt and lemon scrub method, then rinse, dry, and oil.
 Repeat as needed.